lschroefl/rnaseq/README.md

 I usually have long script from which I execute small code snippets consecutively, cause I find it convenient, fast and versatile.

 In my analysis I prepare the data with set of different tools for each step sometimes using more, sometimes fewer tools, eg:<br />
-trimming: raw / trimmomatic / fastp
+trimming: raw / trimmomatic / fastp<br />
-mapping: star / hisat2 / tophat2 / salmon
+mapping: star / hisat2 / tophat2 / salmon<br/>
-Differential gene expression: DESeq2 / edgeR
+Differential gene expression: DESeq2 / edgeR<br />